I tried out the new ability to manage .env files with 1Password Environments

 vim /Users/ch3cooh/works/NSEasyConnect/NSEasyConnect/.env

-When accessing the file path, 1Password hooks it and displays an access request dialog.
-After authentication, you can access the .env file.
+When accessing the file at that path, 1Password hooks in and an access request dialog is displayed.
+After authenticating, you can access the .env file.

 20251116222013

-After authentication, you can access the .env file as before:
+After authentication, you can access the .env file just as before.

 # This file was generated by 1Password.
 Manual edits will be lost.